Minuscule Schubert Varieties and Mirror Symmetry: Mirror symmetry

 \section{Mirror symmetry}

-In this section, we study the mirror symmetry for Calabi--Yau complete intersections in Gorenstein Hibi toric varieties and those in minuscule Schubert varieties.
-In Subsection \ref{ss:mirror}, we focus on the specific example $X=\bSigma(1^9)$ and carry out further calculations.
+In this section, we study the mirror symmetry for Calabi--Yau complete intersections of Picard number one in minuscule Schubert varieties.
+In Section~\ref{ss:mirror}, we focus on the specif\/ic example $X={\boldsymbol{\Sigma}}(1^9)$ and carry out calculations related to mirror symmetry.